Native simulator - native_sim

 A display driver is provided that creates a window on the host machine to render display content.

-This driver requires a 32-bit version of the SDL2 library on the host machine and pkg-config settings to correctly pickup the SDL2 install path and compiler flags.
+When building for the default 32bit native_sim target this driver requires a 32-bit version of the SDL2 development library on the host machine.
+For 64bit native_sim builds you need to have the 64bit version installed.
+You may also need to set pkg-config to correctly pickup the SDL2 install path.

-On a Ubuntu 22.04 host system, for example, install the pkg-config and libsdl2-dev:i386 packages, and configure the pkg-config search path with these commands:
+On Ubuntu the package is libsdl2-dev whose 64bit version is likely installed by default.
+On an Ubuntu 18.04 host system, you can install the pkg-config and the 32bit libsdl2-dev:i386 packages, and configure the pkg-config search path with these commands:

 $ sudo dpkg --add-architecture i386